pierregillon/Aggregate.Persistence.Patterns/README.md

 ## Introduction
 Building a set of pure domain objects to answer a business need is hard.
 When you finally succeed to create a perfect encapsulated domain model using TDD, BDD, DDD and whatever things containing D, you could think about persistence.
-Persistence in Oriented Object Programing can be hard when models are well encapsulated.
+Persistence in Object-Oriented Programing can be hard when models are well encapsulated.

 This repository contains examples of patterns you can use to fit this need of encapsulation and persistence.